jborozdina/gloseval-dev/README.md

 ####3. build.sbt

-   defines the aggregation build for Synereo's backend projects (Gloseval, AgentServises, SpetialK).
+   defines the aggregation build for Synereo's backend projects (GlosEval, AgentServises, SpecialK).

    See next section for the usage.